-The Canadian Fuels Colour Symbol System is used for marking the equipment used to store bulk petroleum products.
+The Canadian Fuels Colour Symbol System is used for identifying the equipment used to store bulk petroleum products.
 Colours, tags and standard names help to identify each product so they do not become confused.
-The booklet is available on the Canadian Fuels Association website.

 3.9.2 Standard Product Tag Colours & Symbols